Last Updated: November 2013

-In the event of an employee's death, this form is used to identify beneficiaries for any unpaid compensation (monies owed for work or leave) that an employee has earned.
-The total percentage for primary beneficiaries must add up to 100% and the total percentage for contingent beneficiaries, if a primary beneficiary is not living, should also be 100%.
+In the event of an employee's death, this form is used to identify beneficiaries for any unpaid compensation that an employee has earned (pay or leave).
+The total percentage of all primary beneficiaries must equal 100% and the total percentage of all contingent beneficiaries must also equal 100%.
 This form also needs to be witnessed by a departmental representative (administrative staff or supervisor).

-Retirement Beneficiary Designation Form (PERS/TRS): (Required for all FT and PT Permanent/Probationary employees)
+Retirement Beneficiary Designation Form (PERS/TRS) (Required for all Full-time and Part-time Permanent/Probationary employees)

-(If you are in a Nonpermanent or Intern position you are not eligible for Retirement benefits, therefore you do not need to complete this form)
+If you are in a Nonpermanent or Intern position you are not eligible for Retirement benefits and do not need to complete this form.

-In the event of an employee's death, this form is used to identify beneficiaries for retirement system benefits that the employee has earned.
-The total percentage for primary beneficiaries must add up to 100% and the total percentage for contingent beneficiaries, if a primary beneficiary is not living, should also be 100%.
+In the event of an employee's death, this form is used to identify beneficiaries for retirement benefits the employee has earned.
+The total percentage for primary beneficiaries must equal 100% and the total percentage for contingent beneficiaries must also equal 100%.
 This form also needs to be witnessed by a departmental representative (administrative staff or supervisor).